Seif-Sedky/responsive-homepage/README.md

-# 🌐 Personal Portfolio Website
+# 🌐 Personal Portfolio Prototype

 A fully **hand-coded portfolio site** built with just **HTML5 and CSS3** — no external libraries or frameworks.